 Generally, if you were to ask a group of people how they like their chili, you're liable to get a different answer from each one.
-Some like it mild, some go for the smoky flavors, then there are those who want each bite to be a journey of pain and suffering.
-I've made each type over the years, however I find that this chili is my go-to the majority of the time.
+Some like it mild, some go for the smoky flavors, then some want each bite to be a journey of pain and suffering.
+I've made each type over the years, however, I find that this chili is my go-to the majority of the time.
 This recipe emphasizes the sweet and savory side of chili with the option of adding heat to your palate preference.
-That's the best part of chili in my opinion, you can tweak just about any recipe and keep it fresh time after time.
+That's the best part of chili, in my opinion, you can tweak just about any recipe and keep it fresh time after time.

-My favorite trio of spices for a chili are the staples: chili powder, cumin powder, and paprika.
-I purchase my spices from Spices, Inc., a family owned business in Elysburg, PA.
-As a family business ourselves, I like supporting other small family businesses.
+My favorite trio of spices for chili are the staples: chili powder, cumin powder, and paprika.
+I purchase my spices from Spices, Inc., a family-owned business in Elysburg, PA.
+As a family business, I like supporting other small family businesses.
 Especially ones who do a great job providing a variety of products that add flavor and fun to our meals.

 For me, their New Mexico Red Chili Powder is my favorite, possessing a balance of peppery flavor without the excessive burn.
 They source chilis grown on a family farm from the Hatch region of New Mexico, where they have rightly declared themselves the Chili Pepper Capital of the World.

 Filling out the power trio of spices I use is Hungarian Sweet Paprika.
 Paprika is the fourth most consumed spice in the world.
-My family certainly contributes their fair share in maintaining this prominent position in the spice world.
-One tip I'll add (echoed by our friends at Spices Inc.), after you add the paprika be careful cooking at high heat and maintain a steady simmer to prevent the spice from scorching and imparting a bitter flavor.
+My family certainly contributes their fair share to maintaining this prominent position in the spice world.
+One tip I'll add (echoed by our friends at Spices Inc.) is after you add the paprika be careful cooking at high heat and maintain a steady simmer to prevent the spice from scorching and imparting a bitter flavor.

 Take note that there are two times that ingredients are added.
 I think it is important to season the meat and then the sauce.
 To this day, I remember when I was a kid my dad always made the best spaghetti sauce, and he still tells me it's because he seasons his meat, and then his sauce.
 I can't say this advice will hold up under scrutiny by any food scientists out there, but that's the way I've always done it and it has served me well!